 About five years ago I wrote a manna entitled Kinetic Faith.
 This devotional was about the role of catalysts in chemical reactions and life reactions.
 Catalysts bring two things together to make something new.
 The catalysts don’t become part of the new, larger, molecule, they release the new chemically bonded chemicals to go off to join together two other molecules.
+I guess that you could say that catalysts are kind of like molecular matchmakers.

 Catalysts are “templates” that align molecules and lower the activation barrier required to form new chemical bonds.
 One of the primary enemies of catalysts are chemicals that have free lone pairs of electrons that can bind to the catalyst and not let go.
 The chemical poisons don’t change the catalyst, they just inactivate them, which results in failed reactions.